 From the PrimeKey side, a select few team members have access to customer’s data/environments.
 Each of these team members has extensive experience in PKI and customer relations.
 Each member is trained at least annually and vetted through a comprehensive background check prior to being brought onto the team.

-To further ensure the security of your data, a manager over the EJBCA SaaS product will review the access of each member of the team on a quarterly basis for appropriateness, extending access only when truly necessary.
+To further ensure the security of your data, a manager over the EJBCA SaaS product will review the access of each member of the team on a periodic basis for appropriateness, extending access only when truly necessary.
 A more detailed playbook for accessing the customer’s environment is supported by the Incident Management Playbook.

 Additionally, to preserve data integrity and customer trust, employees are not allowed to store, access, and/or transport records containing personal information outside of PrimeKey.